 Undercover Mexican Girl spent her childhood in Aguascalientes, Mexico and Los Angeles, California (specifically South El Monte, if you’re familiar with the San Gabriel Valley).

 Her parents are from Mexico, so she has strong roots there, but she doesn’t completely identify with traditional Mexican culture.
 Yet, she doesn’t always connect with mainstream American culture either (whatever that is).
-She moved to Austin in 1998 and has lived in Texas ever since then.
-There was no turning back when she got her first pair of cowboy boots in 2006.
+She moved to Austin in 1998 where she lived for nearly two decades.
+(There was no turning back when she got her first pair of cowboy boots in 2006.)

 She’s been writing stories since elementary school, and at some point, she went to college and earned a BA in History & Public Policy from Carnegie Mellon University and an MFA in Creative Writing from Texas State University at San Marcos.